malfattti/garden/Cosmopolitanism.md

 - "Cosmopolitanism" derives from the Greek "kosmopolités", which means 'citizen of the world'.
 - used to cover a wide range of moral and sociopolitical issues withink Philosophy
-- the core idea is that
+- the core idea is that all humans belong to a single community, regardless of their political affiliation, and that this community should be cultivated
+-